 In 1999, the host base management responsibilities for Johnston Atoll (JA) transferred from the Defense Threat Reduction Agency (DTRA) to the Air Force.
 The 15th Contracting Squadron at Hickam Air Force Base managed the tenants of Johnston Atoll.
-The USA Army operates JACADS on the atoll as a tenant unit of the 15th Air Base Wing, Hickam Air Force Base, Hawaii.
+The USA Army operated the Johnston Atoll Chemical Agent Disposal System, (JACADS) on the atoll as a tenant unit of the 15th Air Base Wing, Hickam Air Force Base, Hawaii.